emmysocute/emmysocute/README.md

 ## 🌟 About Me

 Thanks for stopping by!
-I'm Emmy, a developer who loves building things that actually work and scale.
+I'm Emmy, a DevOps Engineer who loves building infrastructure that actually works and scales.

 ---

 ## 💻 Tech Stack